Clint Boon: Media career

 Boon made a cameo appearance in the 2002 film 24 Hour Party People as a train conductor and also worked with Cosgrove Hall providing music for the Engie Benjy cartoon series.

 In 1995, Boon began working for Liverpool's Crash FM after being recruited by DJ Janice Long and has also stood in for DJ Terry Christian on Century FM in Manchester.

 In 2005, Boon became head of music of the Oldham-based radio station The Revolution, where he presented the 10 am to 2 pm weekday show.
 In 2006, he left the station for its then rival Xfm Manchester, where he began presenting the drivetime show.
 The following year Boon received two Sony Award nominations for his XFM show in the Music Broadcaster and Specialist Music Programme categories.
 Boon has a cult following, with regular listeners to his show being unofficially enrolled in the Boon Army.
 In 2015, Xfm Manchester transitioned into Radio X and began broadcasting nationally; Boon then hosted a Sunday evening show between 7 pm and 11 pm.
 It was shortened to 8 pm to 11 pm from 23 April 2016.
 His last show was on 19 March 2017.

 He has been a resident DJ on Saturday nights at the club South in Manchester for 15 years, while also hosting other nights around the UK.

 In 2016, Boon began presenting a 1980s music show on BBC Radio Manchester on Saturdays between 6 pm and 8 pm.
 He left the station in 2017, and started a new drivetime radio show #ThatsGoodInnit at XS Manchester.

 On 22 December 2023, Boon finished his final radio programme and retired from radio broadcasting.

+Since 1 March 2026, Boon has presented a Sunday night show on Absolute Radio.